 How to sign up on Scribd

-If you’re keen to give it a try, you can use my link for a 2-month free trial.
+If you’re keen to give it a try, you can use my link for a 1-month free trial.
 Yes!
-You have 2 months to decide if you want to be a member.
-I had only a month because I didn’t sign up via a referral link.
+You have 1 month to decide if you want to be a member.
 Try it and let me know how you love it.